 Or time and money would need to be spent on short-notice recruitment; or a project would need to be put on hold entirely until the required knowledge and skills are available.
 This is not an ideal situation to be in, especially when handling chargeable client projects.

 Handling the bus factor is a matter of effective knowledge management and transfer.
 If you have a low bus factor, encourage those key members to share their knowledge throughout the team.
-And by using intranet software, sharing this knowledge is incredibly easy
+And by using your employee intranet, sharing this knowledge is incredibly easy

 Team members can create their own intranet articles about each of their key areas of knowledge, making the information available to all at the click of a mouse.
 This allows for easy transfer of knowledge, which will remain on the intranet indefinitely for team members to access, review, and absorb.
 Staff can also post questions on the article, encouraging genuine conversation and knowledge expansion about business critical information.